SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Communications_Client_KPI_Monitor.md

 - Cube Connection
 - Visual Overview Load Duration

-On the **Settings** page is possible to configure the table cleanup by specifying how many days to keep and maximum entries to keep.
+On the **Settings** page, you can configure the table cleanup by specifying the number of days entries should be kept and the maximum number entries to keep.